 (The Ensemble: Rufus Reid (bass), Steve Allen (piano), Herlin Riley (drums), Vic Juris (guitar), Dennis Mackrel (conductor), Trumpets: Tany Darby, Tim Hagans, Ingrid Jensen, Freddie Hendrix.
 Trombones: Micheal Dease, Jason Jackson, Ryan Keberle, and Dave Taylor.
 Reeds: Steve Wilson, Erica Von Kleist, Scott Robinson, Tom Christensen, and Carl Maraghi.
 Voice: Charlene Wade.
 Recording Engineer: James Farber).

 TP: What kind of reception has Quiet Pride received?

 RR: Trombonist Slide Hampton, Saxophonist, Composer, Arranger Jimmy Heath and saxophonist, composer Benny Golson heard it, and they said, “Yeah, I enjoyed it.”
 I didn’t want them to go into a whole recitation, coming from them, that’s enough.
 Francisco Mora Catlett wrote, “Quiet Pride is such an inspirational work; the compositions are fabulous, the arrangements are rich, lavish orchestrations with surprising vocal melody effects, and a great choice of master musicians that delivers beauty in these renditions; it is a marvelous epic work inspired by great American Art.
 Thank you, Rufus, I know my mother loves the work.”
 The other reaction I get is, “Why are you doing this?”
-People are puzzled by I participating in a workshop and take music lessons at 70.
+People are puzzled by me participating in a workshop and taking music lessons at 70.